fabian-sp/ncOPT/README.md

 # ncOPT

+This repository is designed for solving constrained optimization problems where objetive and/or constraint functions are Pytorch modules.
+It is mainly intended for optimization with pre-trained networks, but could be used for other purposes.

-This repository contains a `Python` implementation of the SQP-GS (*Sequential Quadratic Programming - Gradient Sampling*) algorithm by Curtis and Overton [1].
+As main solver, this repository contains a `Python` implementation of the SQP-GS (*Sequential Quadratic Programming - Gradient Sampling*) algorithm by Curtis and Overton [1].

+**DISCLAIMER:**

-**Note:** this implementation is a **prototype code**, it has been tested only for a simple problem and it is not performance-optimized.
+1) This implementation is a **prototype code**, it has been tested only for a simple problem and it is not (yet) performance-optimized.
+2) The implemented solver is designed for nonsmooth, nonconvex problems, and as such, can solve a very general problem class.
+If your problem has a specific structure (e.g. convexity), then you will almost certainly get better performance by using software/solvers that make use of this structure.
+As starting point, check out [`cvxpy`](https://www.cvxpy.org/).
+3) The main algorithm SQP-GS has been developed by Curtis and Overton in [1].
 A Matlab implementation is available from the authors of the paper, see [2].

 ## Installation